ABOUT TAOS PUEBLO

 Here are answers to the most frequently asked questions about Taos Pueblo, our home.
 Please respect our rules and may your visit to Taos be a rewarding adventure.

-Our people have a detailed oral history which is not divulged due to religious privacy.
-Archaeologists say that ancestors of the Taos Indians lived in this valley long before Columbus discovered America and hundreds of years before Europe emerged from the Dark Ages.
+The people of Taos Pueblo have a detailed oral history which is not divulge due to religious privacy.
+The ancestors of the Taos people lived in this valley long before Columbus discovered America and hundreds of years before Europe emerged from the Dark Ages.
 Ancient ruins in the Taos Valley indicate our people lived here nearly 1000 years ago.
 The main part of the present buildings were most likely constructed between 1000 and 1450 A.D.
 The appeared much as they do today when the first Spanish explorers arrived in Northern New Mexico in 1540 and believed that the Pueblo was one of the fabled golden cities of Cibola.
 The two structures called Hlauuma (north house) and Hlaukwima (south house) are said to be of similar age.
 They are considered to be the oldest continuously inhabited communities in the USA.

 The Pueblo is made entirely of adobe — earth mixed with water and straw, then either poured into forms or made into sun-dried bricks.
 The walls are frequently several feet thick.
 The roofs of each of the five stories are supported by large timbers — vigas — hauled down from the mountain forests.
 Smaller pieces of wood — pine or aspen latillas — are placed side-by-side on top of the vigas; the whole roof is covered with packed dirt.
 The outside surfaces of the Pueblo are continuously maintained by replastering with think layers of mud.
 Interior walls are carefully coated with thin washes of white earth to keep them clean and bright.
 The Pueblo is actually many individual homes, built side-by-side and in layers, with common walls but no connecting doorways.
 In earlier days there were no doors or windows and entry was gained only from the top.